jzunigarce/converFileToDir/README.md

-# conver Files to directory and copy the file to it
+# Convert Files to directory and copy the file to it

 Converts all files belonging to a directory into directories